cleifwork/GCONNECT/docs/README.md

 - **User-Friendly Interface:** The application features a very simple interface, ensuring ease of use for both novice and experienced users.
 It simplifies complex processes, making voucher management more accessible.

-_Experience unparalleled automation and efficiency with the GCONNECT APP, your go-to solution for optimizing voucher workflows and enhancing productivity in the dynamic landscape of network management._
 ## Demo

 -   [GConnect App Demo](https://www.youtube.com/watch?v=eXLdvv9VYJA)
 -   [GConnect Installation & Configuration](https://www.youtube.com/watch?v=fOBG7ZszJXA)

 ## Authors